raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 _Web Walker._ The swarm ignores movement restrictions caused by webbing.

 **_Swarm of Wasps_**.
-A swarm of wasps has a walking speed of 5 feet, a flying speed of 30 feet, and no climbing speed.
+A swarm of wasps has a walking speed of 1.5m, a flying speed of 9m, and no climbing speed.

 #### Swarm of Poisonous Snakes